-- Base Case: Unconstrained portfolios comprising PE Funds drawn from the entire universe of available historical PE Fund data to simulate historical industry performance. - Reduced Distributions: Reduce all quarterly gross distributions from the Base Case by 25% to simulate a weaker capital markets environment. - Below Median: Limit the sample of PE Funds to those that are below the median in terms of performance. - GFC and Reduced Distributions: Restrict the simulated portfolio launch years to 2007 and 2008 and reduce all quarterly gross distributions by 25% to simulate conditions seen following the GFC.
+- Reduced Distributions: Reduce all quarterly gross distributions from the Base Case by 50% for the first two years and then by 25% thereafter, to simulate a severe macroeconomic shock (such as that seen at the onset of the COVID-19 pandemic), followed by a scenario of permanently weaker capital markets. - Below Median: Limit the sample of PE Funds to those that are below the median in terms of performance. - GFC and Reduced Distributions: Restrict the simulated portfolio launch years to 2007 and 2008 and reduce all quarterly gross distributions by 25% to simulate conditions seen following the GFC.